artsy/README/.github/ISSUE_TEMPLATE/engineering-manager-onboarding.md

 ### Get to know Artsy's team

 - [ ] Have 1:1s with each and every engineer (that includes tech-leads) to get to know the people, their interests, their north-star goals, and their perspectives on the businesses they contribute to.
+(It is likely easiest for coordination to do this with the people of the product team that you’re rotated on at the time.)

 - [ ] While working with individual contributors and during your 1:1s, try to develop an understanding of where and how you want to add value as a manager.